Sanyika Shakur: Since 2000

 In March 2007, Shakur, already sought by police for parole violations and named on the city's most-wanted gang members list, was arrested by the Los Angeles Police Department for allegedly breaking into the home of an acquaintance and beating him in order to steal his car.
-The charges represent a possible third strike that could send Shakur back to prison for life.
+The charges represented a possible third strike that could have sent Shakur back to prison for life.

 In May 2008 Shakur pleaded no contest to carjacking and robbery charges, and was sentenced to six years in state prison.
 Also in 2008, Shakur made his fiction debut with the publication of T.H.U.G.
 L.I.F.E.
 (Grove Atlantic Books).
 He was released from Pelican Bay after serving two-thirds of his 6-year sentence in August 2012.

 In November 2013, Shakur published a book of essays titled Stand up, Struggle Forward: New Afrikan Revolutionary Writings on Nation, Class, and Patriarchy (Kersplebedeb Books ISBN 9781894946469).

 On July 10, 2017, Shakur was sent back to prison for an assault conviction out of San Diego County.
 He was incarcerated at Centinela State Prison in Imperial, California, and later at Solano State Prison in Vacaville, California, where he was interviewed by the radio program Uncuffed.
 He was later released on parole.

 On June 6, 2021, Shakur was found deceased in a tent in a homeless encampment in Oceanside, California.
-His cause of death is pending investigation, but it appears it was from natural causes and not foul play.
+His cause of death according to the San Diego County Coroner’s Office is a stroke.